tlsnotary/docs-mdbook/src/faq.md

 ### Does TLSNotary use a proxy? { #faq8 }

-A proxy is required only for the browser extension because browsers do not allow direct TCP connections.
-Instead, our extension opens a websocket connection to a websockify proxy (this can be local or remote), allowing the browser wasm to open a TCP connection with the server.
-We then attach our own TLS client to this connection, the proxy only sees encrypted data.
+A proxy is required only for the browser extension because browsers do not allow extensions to open TCP connections.
+Instead, our extension opens a websocket connection to a proxy (local or remote) which opens a TCP connection with the server.
+Our custom TLS client is then attached to this connection and the proxy only sees encrypted data.